 Robert J. George, 65, was a minister, and his wife Margaret, 70 had no occupation.
 Both had been born in Pennsylvania to parents also born in Pennsylvania.

 In 1910, Robert J. and Margaret George had been married 41 years and had had five children, with four of their children alive at the time of the census.
 Two of their children still lived at home: Roy, 34, and Ruth, 29.
 Both had no occupation and had attended school during the previous year.

 Also living at 842 North Lincoln Avenue in 1910 were Robert J. George’s sister Margaret A. Slater and niece Estell (sic) Slater.
 Margaret A. Slater, 61, was a widow who had had four children, with one child still living in 1910.
 Estell Slater, 31, was single.
 Both had been born in Pennsylvania.

 In 1910, all residents of 842 North Lincoln Avenue were able to read and write.

 The following materials accompany this report:

-- a copy of an 1872 plat map of part of Allegheny, including Lincoln Avenue
+- a copy of an 1872 plat map showing Allegheny West, including Irwin Avenue

-- a copy of a 1910 plat map of part of the Northside, including N Lincoln Avenue
+- a copy of a 1910 plat map of part of the Northside, including Irwin Avenue

 A Researched History